ken-power/SelfDrivingCarND-TrafficSignClassifier/writeup.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

+The dataset [can be downloaded from here](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip).
+This is a pickled dataset in which the images are already resized to 32x32.

 I used the `pandas` library to calculate summary statistics of the traffic signs data set: